It sounds like something out of Star Trek: ‘Space, the final frontier...To explore strange new worlds…To boldly go where no man has gone before’.

 By charting the shapes, positions and movements of two billion galaxies across more than a third of the universe, Euclid will provide astronomers with precious data to infer the presence of ‘dark matter’ and ‘dark energy’— the two components which are said to be at the heart of the universe’s structure and expansion since it was created in the Big Bang.

 “Euclid will explore the origins of the universe.
-So scientists are tremendously excited by this extraordinary instrument – and we are just as excited to be creating it,” says Walter Cugno, Vice President, Space and Exploration at Thales Alenia Space.
+So scientists are tremendously excited by this extraordinary instrument – and we are just as excited to be Euclid's prime contractor,” says Walter Cugno, Vice President, Space and Exploration at Thales Alenia Space.